-I took a holiday look at the scene in a December holiday period, and here is what I experienced.
+I took a holiday look at the scene in a December holiday period.
+Then I returned the next year in November.
+Here is what I experienced.

-Day 1 was the survey time.
+Day 1 is the survey time.
 I left Berkeley early morning and made the two-hour drive up.
 I planned to do an initial look at all three refuges in this logical order—Colusa, Gray Lodge, Sacramento NWR.
-The day was sunny and cold, and the birds were active.
+The days were both sunny and cold, and the birds were active.

 The next day I hoped to make some more focused decisions.
 Since each refuge has both an auto driving tour and walking/hiking possibilities, you can’t go wrong.

 December days have light only about 7:30 a.m. to 4:30 p.m.
+November is a little more generous.
 Weather can be variable.
-My Day 2 was rainy.
+My Day 2 on the first trip was rainy.
 This creates an entirely different aesthetic on the refuges, good to experience, but go for sunny if you can.

 The Colusa Refuge has a three mile driving route and a one mile walking trail.
 At the end of the tour, you pass a black-crowned night heron rookery with perhaps a hundred birds sleeping in the trees.

 Gray Lodge is notable as a pristine example of the historic wetlands once so prevalent.
-Gray Lodge has a two mile and a .6 miles walking trail.
-A small building at the entrance has mounted specimens of many birds you will see in the refuge.
+Gray Lodge offers a two mile drive and a .6 miles walking trail.
+A small building at the entrance shows mounted specimens of many birds you will see in the refuge.

-At the end of day one, I drove a few miles north to Willows, where I had booked a room at the Holiday Inn Express, and went out for dinner at the Casa Ramos.
+At the end of day one, on both trips, I drove a few miles north to Willows, where I had booked a room at the Holiday Inn Express.
+I went out for dinner at a Mexican restaurant, Casa Ramos.
 Both were good experiences.

-It is good to pack plenty of snacks, wear warm clothing, come prepared for total rain with a rain cape, and have rubber boots for sloppy conditions.
+Pack plenty of snacks, wear warm clothing, and come prepared for total rain with a rain cape.
+Bring rubber boots for sloppy conditions.